Tknott95/HaskpiDB/README.md

 # HaskpiDB

+#### IMPORTANT READ BELOW
+ - Was built to run a customized db-sync middleman without having to rely on graphQL queries.
-# CODE NEEDS TO BE REFACTORED AND HAS NOT BEEN CLEANED.
+- CODE NEEDS TO BE REFACTORED AND HAS NOT BEEN CLEANED.
 MANY THINGS ARE "SLOPPY" THAT WERE JUST FOR AN E2E MVP USE BEFORE REFACTOR.
 - Wiil get to refactoring when I have time as tghis code is a tad sloppy where many things can be cleaned.

 Haskell middleman api to serve cardano-db-sync sql queries